 An important element: Parent involvement

-We keep Upper School student parents connected with information about upcoming college planning activities.
+Throughout the academic year, ISM keeps Upper School student parents connected with information about upcoming college planning activities.
 We encourage participation and meetings with staff at key points in the college planning process.
-The Naviance/Family Connection tool helps parents oversee course selection, explore college requirements, and review their student’s Career Summary Report generated in Grade 10.